-1. ACCOUNTING STANDARDS THAT HAVE BEEN ISSUED BUT HAVE NOT YET BEEN ADOPTED o IAS 1 (Presentation of Financial Statements)
+1. ACCOUNTING STANDARDS THAT HAVE BEEN ISSUED BUT HAVE NOT YET BEEN ADOPTED

 The CIPFA Code of Practice on Local Authority Accounting (the Code) requires disclosure of information related to the anticipated impact of changes in accounting standards that have been issued, but not yet adopted by the Code for the relevant financial year.
 The standards that have changed are listed below.